What is Bridge Loan?

 In the event of a time-sensitive transaction where financing is needed promptly or else the deal might collapse, the investment bank can step in and provide the financing solution to ensure the deal closes (i.e. reduce the uncertainty).

-Sellers in M&A deals can require the buyer’s financing commitments to be fully secured as a condition to proceed further in the process, so buyers often turn to investment banks for support in obtaining financing commitments.
+Sellers in M&A deals can require the buyer’s financing commitments to be fully secured, as a condition to proceed further.
+Buyers frequently turn to investment banks for support in obtaining financing commitments.

-However, it is very important to note that bridge loans in M&A are NOT meant to be a long-term source of capital.
+Therefore, it is critical to understand that a bridge loan – under the context of an M&A transaction, as well as real estate mortgage financing – is NOT meant to be a long-term source of capital.

-In fact, corporate banks aim to avoid bridge loans that remain outstanding for too long, which is why conditional provisions are included to push the client to replace such facilities as soon as possible.
+In fact, corporate banks aim to avoid bridge loans that remain outstanding for too long.
+Hence, the inclusion of the conditional provisions to encourage the client to replace such facilities as soon as possible.